 5 smart ways to put your tax refund to work

-Since this windfall can make a big difference in your finances in 2021, here are five smart options for using your tax refund.
+A financial windfall is an opportunity to improve your finances.
+Here are five smart options for using your tax refund.

-To achieve financial security, you need to plan for unexpected events.
-A recent Bankrate survey found fewer than 40 percent of Americans would be able to pay an unexpected $1,000 expense from their savings account.
-So, setting up (or boosting) an emergency savings account needs to be a key part of your financial plan.
+Achieving financial security requires planning for unexpected events.
+A recent Bankrate survey found less than 40 percent of Americans could pay an unexpected $1,000 expense from a savings account.
+So, setting up (or boosting) an emergency savings account is a key part of a smart financial plan.

 “That way you cover any ‘what ifs’ or anything that could potentially derail your budget and get you further into debt,” Flannigan says.

-If you put that average refund of $2,967 in a high-yield savings account or a money market account that yields 0.5 percent annual percentage yield (APY), you’d grow your savings about $15 after a year.
+The average $2,933 refund put into a high-yield savings account or a money market account that yields 4.0 percent annual percentage yield (APY) would see about $117 in growth after a year.

 That’s why, if you’re going to put your money into savings, make sure you’re putting it in an account that’s going to earn the most interest.
-Comparatively, if you were getting the national average savings yield of 0.07 percent APY, you’d only earn about $2 after a year.
+Comparatively, if you were getting the national average savings yield of 0.23 percent APY, you’d earn less than $7 after a year.

 In five years that starts adding up — or not.
-Assuming the variable APYs stayed the same, you’d earn around $65 more in the higher-yielding account over that period.
+Assuming the variable APYs stayed the same, you’d earn about $600 more in the higher-yielding account over that period.

 “We recommend an online, high-yield savings account — so that it’s far enough away from your regular spending that you won’t tap into it, but it’s there if you need it,” Flannigan says.